Are you ready to embark on an adventure like no other? Backpacking Costa Rica is your ticket!

 - Cahuita National Park – Puerto Viejo is surrounded by lush jungles and teeming with wildlife.
 Take a hike to spot sloths, monkeys, toucans, and other exotic animals, or head underwater and snorkel!
 This is one of the best parks in the country, and I had the trail to myself half the time too!

 - Local Cuisine – The Afro-Caribbean culture of Puerto Viejo is reflected in the local cuisine, with dishes that incorporate traditional Caribbean flavors and spices.
-Sample the delicious seafood, rice and beans, jerk, and plantains, or indulge in some refreshing coconut water after shredding some waves (my favorite!)
+Seafood, rice and beans, jerk, and plantains, or you can even take a chocolate making class!

 - Nightlife – Puerto Viejo has a lively and eclectic nightlife scene, with bars and clubs that play reggae, calypso, and other Caribbean beats.
 Enjoy a cold beer or a fruity cocktail while soaking up the spirited atmosphere!
 This town is actually super fun!